lyckantropen/moonlight_hdr_launcher/README.md

 #### HDTV owners without HDR monitor

+**Update**: For a while GameStream has been adding the entry for Steam Big Picture on its own as a separate cover and it does support HDR.
+The solution below is redundant.
+OS-level HDR games still won't work though.

 **Note**: This will not make OS-level HDR games (e.g. Cyberpunk 2077) work.
-Buy an HDMI dongle with HDR support.
+Buy a DisplayPort dongle with HDR support.

 The only way (allegedly) to achieve HDR support is to launch Steam Big Picture through the launcher.
 Bear in mind that this solution creates sessions that